Software Development Models: Types and Their Comparison

 Agile Software Development Methodology

 Today, a lot of companies prefer using the Agile SDLC methodologies.
 The main features of Agile software development approaches are iterative development, customer feedback, and intensive communication.
 The tasks are usually divided between short iterations 1 to 4 weeks long.
-After completing each of them, there is a working app version.
+After completing each of them, there is a working app version, that's why many teams give preference to MVP agile development.

 The Agile software development model focuses on creating the functional part of an application as fast as possible and pays less attention to the documentation (requirement specifications, detailed architecture descriptions).
 This model requires close collaboration both with the team members and with the customers.
 At the end of each sprint, there is a review and a re-evaluation of the priority tasks.